 Spend some time at Domain NORTHSIDE, where you can do a little shopping at Golden Bones and Frye or Free People, then have dinner at Flower Child.
 Explore the hoppin’ Rock Rose nightlife district with a pint at Jack & Ginger’s or a rooftop beverage at 77 Degrees.

 The park-like Arboretum features a collection of stores that include Pottery Barn and Orvis.
 But it’s also worth checking out for the nearby dining and nightlife options.
-Enjoy some tapas at Baretto or a drink on the overlook at the Renaissance Hotel's Knotty Deck + Bar.
+Enjoy a drink on the overlook at the Renaissance Hotel's Knotty Deck + Bar.

 Last but not least, be sure to get a safe ride home!
 More details on local ride share companies, buses, cabs and more can be found here!